Pu11en/forge-ai/README.md

 4. Fill in your environment variables:
    - Get a Gemini API key from [Google AI Studio](https://aistudio.google.com/app/apikey)
-   - Set up a Firebase project and get your config values

 5. Start the development server:
    ```bash